 Oct 20 - 28, 2014

 Price is per person, double occupancy.
 For a single room, add $1,000.
-Airfare is not included.
-Economy air between New York and Florence, and return from Pisa, is estimated from $1,200.
+International airfare to Florence and return from Pisa is not included in the adventure cost.

 GROUP SIZE: 8–16

 See special terms and conditions for this adventure.

 We will be hiking 2 to 5 hours per day (2 to 6 miles), on moderate to steep grades at low elevations.
 We will stay eight nights in ideally located hotels that reflect the local character.